input-output-hk/catalyst-forge/playground/services/mock-oidc/README.md

 - Deterministic JWKS when a PEM signing key is provided.
 - Personas with arbitrary extra claims (e.g., `hd`) merged into ID tokens and userinfo.
 - Optional refresh token issuance (see policy).
+- Optional per-provider override mode to edit identity/claims at authorize time for testing.

 ## Quick start